 To begin, transfer the mouse to the stage of a commercial two-photon microscope.
 [1] Turn to a 5x objective and take pictures of the exposed cortex under both red and green fluorescence to create area maps like the ones shown here.
 [2]

-CU: Talent places mouse on the microscope stage
+CU: Talent places mouse on the microscope stage.
+Mount 5x objective lens.

 LABMEDIA: Figure 1c